etlegacy/etlegacy-docs/hudeditor.rst

 50 components are currently customizable, with generic customization options and for some more specifics linked to styles options.

-The hud file is compatible with both 4:3 and 16:9 resolution.
+The HUD file is compatible with both 4:3 and 16:9 resolution.
 Position adjustment is done automaticly and component aspect ratio are conserved.

+The HUD view is a 640 per 480 virtual grid, rescaled horizontaly depending of aspect ratio.

 Old `hud.dat` file is still compatible with new system, but the visual aspect may changes depending of the component.